COVID-19

 If this sounds imposing, it is.
 Having said that, we are not defenseless in this war.

 First, we are the owners of the most complex biochemical factory on this planet, i.e. the human body.
 And our immune system, even though not familiar with this strain of coronavirus, is no stranger to viruses in general.
 It knows how to respond and what to do to eradicate it as quickly as possible.
-That’s why for the majority of people who contract COVID-19, the infection is mild and does not lead to life threatening complications.
+That’s why for the majority of people who contract COVID-19, the infection is mild and does not lead to life-threatening complications.

 Second, it appears that not all humans are equally vulnerable.
 Children, in particular, seem to be less likely to get seriously ill from this virus.
 This was noticed from the very beginning of the outbreak and has continued to hold true as more people in more countries have been infected.
 That is great news for a variety of reasons and the science behind it is fascinating.
 It appears that children’s respiratory tracts naturally present a “harder target” with fewer sites for the virus to attack.
 Another theory is that since children, particularly the 5 y/o and under crowd (which are typically the most at risk from respiratory infections) are constantly fending off a variety of respiratory viruses (including coronaviruses), their immune systems are always kept in a partially activated state and are therefore quicker and more aggressive in responding to anything new.
 It’s harder to storm the castle if all the defenders are already at the walls waiting for the attack, the theory goes.
 Regardless of the reasons, in terms of dealing with the virus from a healthcare standpoint, not having to worry so much about infants and toddlers needing hospitalization and being put on ventilators is a big deal!